lowlydba/expressdb.io/which-sql-express-version-to-use.md

 ## Compatibility Mode
-Even if your application requires an older version of SQL Server, using the latest version and putting the database into compatibility mode.
-This allows behaviors of the database to be compatible with older versions of SQL Server.
+Even if your application requires an older version of SQL Server, using the latest version and putting the database into compatibility mode may be a good option to get the best of both worlds.
+This mode allows the behaviors of the database to be compatible with older versions of SQL Server, but keeps server level benefits of newer versions, like higher RAM usage, available.

 The options for which levels are available will depend on the version: